sybila/biodivine-sketchbook/data/tools_comparison/tests/readme.md

 Scripts and data for testing that Sketchbook and BoNesis compute the same results.

 The benchmarks are selected so that:
-- We can enumerate all results with BoNesis and compare exhaustively.
+- Small enough so we can enumerate all results with BoNesis and compare exhaustively.
-- Properties fall into the subset that BoNesis can process (we chose fixed points and universal fixed points)
+- Dynamic properties fall into the subset that BoNesis can process (we chose fixed points and universal fixed points)
 - The input PSBNs have monotone functions (BoNesis cant currently work with non-monotone uninterpreted functions)

 You'll need to install `bonesis` and `biodivine_aeon` Python libraries.
 Simply follow the BoNesis installation instructions in the main `instructions-vm.md` of the parent directory.